FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Kohler, Koehler, Koler, Kolar, Koller, Kollar, Koeler, Koelar, Koelle, Koeller, Koellar, Koellner, Koelner, Coler, Cohler, Coeler and many more.

 This web page shows only a small excerpt of our Koelling research.
-Another 237 words (17 lines of text) covering the years 1569, 1719, 1602, 1658 and 1719 are included under the topic Early Koelling History in all our PDF Extended History products.
+Another 237 words (17 lines of text) covering the years 1569, 1719, 1602, 1658 and 1719 are included under the topic Early Koelling History in all our PDF Extended History products and printed products wherever possible.

-Another 49 words (4 lines of text) are included under the topic Early Koelling Notables in all our PDF Extended History products.
+Another 29 words (2 lines of text) are included under the topic Early Koelling Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Koelling Settlers in United States in the 18th Century

 Koelling Settlers in United States in the 19th Century

 Koelling Settlers in United States in the 20th Century

 The Koelling Family Crest was acquired from the Houseofnames.com archives.
 The Koelling Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.